So you’ve taken the plunge and booked your first conference place.

 Hopefully this step by step guide will not only help you come away from your first conference with fresh vision for your work, but also with friends who will help you achieve it.

-Good luck and we’ll see you again next year!
+Have fun and we’ll see you again next year!

 The Conference Committee